Get a free, no obligation personal loan quote with rates as low as 6.99%

 Get Started You can apply with no effect to your credit score

-CRA My Account is a secure platform created by the Canada Revenue Agency that allows you to access your personal and business income tax information in a safe manner.
-Having the ability to view all of your tax information in one place is more convenient, as it allows you to plan and prepare for tax debts and payments and can help you stay on top of your taxes and financial health.
+CRA My Account is a secure platform created by the Canada Revenue Agency that allows you to securely access your personal and business income tax information.
+Having the ability to view all of your tax information in one place is more convenient: you can plan and prepare for tax debts and payments and stay on top of your taxes and financial health.

 You will need to input the above information when you register for a CRA My Account.
 On that webpage, you can create a username and password to log in with, as well as security questions and answers to protect your account.